-With its balmy summer days, picturesque beaches and rustic countryside, it’s no surprise the South of France is one of the world’s most popular destinations (it’s certainly one of our favourites!)
-We’ve put together our top tips, some handy blogs and great ideas for things to do in a South of France travel guide – and don’t forget to check out our France travel guide too before you set off.
+With its balmy summer days, picturesque beaches, and rustic countryside, it’s no surprise that the South of France is one of the world’s most popular destinations.
+Here at Oliver’s Travels, it’s undoubtedly one of our favourites, too.
+With an extensive portfolio of villas to rent throughout the region, our travel experts know their stuff when it comes to planning holidays in the South of France.
+So, we’ve compiled our top tips, some of our best blogs, and a few suggestions for things to do into a handy South of France travel guide.
+Read on to find out more, and don’t forget to check out our France travel guide before you set off.

 When is the best time to visit the South of France?

-Peak season in France is July and August, so be aware that if you go then, you’ll be one of a huge number of tourists – but that also means it’s prime time for festivals and fairs!
+Peak season in France is July and August, so be aware that if you travel then, you’ll be one of many tourists – but this also means it’s prime time for festivals and fairs!

-Bordeaux & Aquitaine – Great for: Vineyards, Foie Gras, Duck, Wine Tasting – Read our Aquitaine Travel Guide
+Great for: Vineyards, foie gras, duck, wine Tasting – Read our Aquitaine Travel Guide

-Dordogne – Great for: Wine, Foie Gras, Truffles and Market Towns – Read our Dordogne Travel Guide
+Great for: Wine, foie gras, truffles and market towns – Read our Dordogne Travel Guide

-Midi-Pyrénées – Great for: Skiing, Wine and Festivals – Read our Midi-Pyrénées Travel Guide
+Great for: Skiing, wine and festivals – Read our Midi-Pyrénées Travel Guide

-French Riviera – Great for: Mediterranean-style beaches, Nice, St. Tropez, Cannes, Yachting and Festivals – Read our Côte d’Azur Travel Guide
+Great for: Mediterranean-style beaches, Nice, St. Tropez, Cannes, yachting and festivals – Read our Côte d’Azur Travel Guide

-Provence-Alpes – Great for: Mountains to the Mediterranean, Bouillabaisse, Provence and Avignon – Read our Provence Travel Guide
+Great for: Both mountains and the Mediterranean, bouillabaisse, Provence and Avignon – Read our Provence Travel Guide

 How do you get around the South of France?

-- Public Transport – One of the world’s fastest trains can be found in France and runs between all of the South of France’s major cities.
+Public Transport – One of the world’s fastest trains can be found in France, running between the South of France’s major cities.

-- By bike – France is well known for its bike-friendly culture, and you’ll find many good cycling routes here.
-It’s also a great way to experience the less touristy parts of the region and makes a great alternative to driving everywhere.
-Most cities have bike-sharing schemes for a reasonable price – Monaco’s even include electric bikes to combat the big hills!
+By bike – France is well known for its bike-friendly culture, and you’ll find many good cycling routes here.
+Cycling is also a great way to experience the less touristy parts of the region and makes a great alternative to driving everywhere.
+Most cities have bike-sharing schemes for a reasonable price – Monaco even includes electric bikes to combat the big hills!

 What are the best things to see and do in the South of France?